karakulevv/JetSetGoApp/README.md

 - Implements middleware to handle exceptions globally and return standardized error responses.

 ### Input Validation with FluentValidation
--Uses FluentValidation to enforce validation rules on input models, ensuring data integrity and consistency.
+- Uses FluentValidation to enforce validation rules on input models, ensuring data integrity and consistency.

 ## Technologies Used
 - ASP.NET Core 6